InteractiveVisualizations

 Training Journey

 Our tiny model trained for 15,000 steps on 545 sentences.
 That’s enough for real patterns to emerge: neighbors become meaningful, analogies start working, and embeddings converge.
-The same dynamics happen in full-scale Word2Vec — just with 100 billion words instead of 1,751.
+The same dynamics happen in full-scale Word2Vec, just with ~100 billion words (Google News corpus) instead of 1,751.

 Neighbor Evolution